nens/threedi-docs/source/d_problem_solving.rst

 Problem Solving
 ===============

 This section will help you solve some problems or errors that may occur when using 3Di.
-Errors can occur in various components or steps of the modeling process:
+Some issues are due to the software, these will be summarized in the section Known Issues, including a temporary solution.
+Errors, due to input data or other user settings can occur in various components or steps of the modeling process:

 #.
 Generating a 3Di model from the spatialite data or 'INP generation' which occurs in http://3Di.lizard.net/models, or

 #.
-During simulation on the live site or in an API calculation.
+During simulation via the live site or via an API call.

-The sections below mention different types of errors and how to find them.
+The section 'Frequently endured issues' below mention different types of errors and how to find them.

+Known Issues
+^^^^^^^^^^^^^^
+- The setting max_infiltration_capacity_file found in the global settings table is depricated.
+The setting was not removed from the global settings table, but is added to the infiltration_simple_table.
+Values from there are taken into account.
+This will be solved with the next release.

+Frequently endured issues
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 INP generation
 --------------